 Previously I was a Human Computer Interaction researcher.
 I spent some time as a Visiting Scholar at the CS Department of Carnegie Mellon University, working with Professor Luis von Ahn in the field of Human Computation.
 More recently, I was part of Professor Bjoern Hartmann's lab at Berkeley.
 In between I spent four years at Endeca as a Senior Software Engineer.

-My research has been supported by the U.S. National Science Foundation Graduate Research Fellowship and by a California Legislature Grant for graduate studies.
+I am a recipient of the U.S. National Science Foundation Graduate Research Fellowship and the California Legislature Grant for graduate studies.